9 Science-Based Tips for Stress Relief

 Stressful experiences activate the hypothalamic-pituitary-adrenal (HPA) axis.
 We may at first feel energized because the HPA axis stimulates the production of cortisol and other energizing hormones—it gives us the energy we need to get away from the stressor (which used to be things like predators).
 But if we experience stress too frequently, our HPA axis can start to get dysfunctional, leading us to feel "wired but tired."

 Given just how harmful stress can be on the body, finding ways to relieve stress is essential.
-In this article, we will talk about some of the science-based stress relief strategies you can try.
+In this article, we'll talk about some of the science-based stress relief strategies you can try.

 Not getting enough sleep contributes to greater HPA axis activation.
 So to relieve stress, it can be really helpful to get more (and better) sleep.
 Be sure to block out blue light (from TVs, phones, and computers) 30 minutes before bed.
 You may also want to consider getting a red light bulb (which research suggests may improve sleep) for your bedside lamp.